 In the beginning…

-Little did I guess that I would make so many friends online through my website and blog and, six years on, have thousands of folk reading and following my blog and Facebook page!
+Little did I guess that, in the ensuing years, I would make so many friends online through my website and blog and have thousands of folk reading and following my blog and Facebook page!
 I am overwhelmed and thrilled.

 Story writing: From ideas to reality